We may earn money or products from the companies mentioned in this post.

 24. Step out of your comfort zone

 Traveling, particularly abroad, is often uncomfortable.
 You get lost, you experience language barriers (another reason to reread #23), and even the food and currency can be different.
 But just because you can’t travel doesn’t mean you have to stay in your comfort zone.
 There are plenty of ways you can step out of your comfort zone right in your own hometown.
 Do something that makes you a little nervous or is new and unusual for you.
-Try something adventurous and active like rock climbing or kayaking.
+Try something adventurous and active like kayaking or rock climbing.
 Even something more low key like exploring a new neighborhood in your city can give you that feeling of unfamiliarity that will make you feel like a traveler all over again.

 25. Camp in your backyard